Hamidreza-Sj/Intent-Classification/README.md

 Audio Intent Classification aims to accurately classify audio recordings into one of 7 intent categories.

 **Approach:**
-- **Feature Extraction:** Extract MFCCs from audio signals.
+- **Feature Extraction:** Extract Mel-Frequency Cepstral Coefficients (MFCCs) from the audio signals to represent important acoustic features.
-- **Data Balancing:** Ensure balanced data for fair training.
-- **Classification:** Use and compare two popular ML algorithms—Support Vector Machine and Light GBM (tree-based model)—to build intent classifiers.
+- **Classification:** Use two classification strategies:
+### Classical Machine Learning: Implement and compare two widely used algorithms—Support Vector Machine (SVM) and LightGBM (a gradient boosting tree-based model)—to build intent classifiers.

-**Outcome:**
-The model selection is based on performance comparison, with the Support Vector Machine emerging as the best-performing algorithm for this dataset.
+### Neural Network Model: Design and train a neural network model for the same classification task to evaluate performance against classical methods.

 ## Repository Contents